ipfabric/docs/docs/IP_Fabric_API/retrieving_device_log_file.md

     }
     ```

-    This gives you the task ID for the discovery for the device in question.
+    This gives you the task ID for the discovery of the device in question.

-2. send a `GET` to `/os/logs/task/XXXXXXXXXXXXX` where `XXXXXXXXXXXXX` is the `taskKey` value returned in step 1 for the required network device.
-This returns the plain text of the log file for that device discovery.
+2. Send a `GET` to `/os/logs/task/XXXXXXXXXXXXX` where `XXXXXXXXXXXXX` is the
+   `taskKey` value returned in step 1 for the required network device.
+This
+   returns the plain text of the log file for that device discovery.